passcod/node-style-guide/Readme.md

 This guide was originally created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 You are encouraged to fork this repository and make adjustments according to your preferences.
-This fork was first created to help with [mtwitter].
+This fork was first created to help with [mtwitter];
+it is somewhat more strict, and contains a little more depth of detail for a number of potentially contentious style points.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)